 Dining Aboard Noordam

-Frankly, I've never been impressed by the food on Holland America.
-But having to feed nearly two thousand passengers three meals a day can't be easy.
-Whenever I wanted a good meal, I headed for the Pinnacle Grill.
+Dining aboard Holland America is not overtly impressive, but for a reliably good meal, head for the Pinnacle Grill.
 There's a fee to eat there instead of the Vista Dining Room or Lido buffet, but the service and quality of food are worth it.

 Weddings and Honeymoons Aboard Noordam

-For information on Holland America weddings and honeymoon cruises, click here.
 Passengers sailing Caribbean itineraries who stop at Half Moon Cay, the line's private island, can be married in its sun-washed chapel.
+Find out more information on planning weddings and honeymoon cruises.

 The Best Places Aboard Noordam

-Keeping up with the Times (literally), Noordam introduced a hip Exploration Cafe and adjacent Coffee Bar in its public spaces.
+Keeping up with the Times (literally), Noordam offers a hip Exploration Cafe and adjacent coffee bar in its public spaces.
 The café includes comfy leather chairs and couches, desks with computers that have Web access, and books and The New York Times to read.

 A traditional Holland America feature, the top-deck Crows Nest is an ideal place to sit back and watch the horizon.
 Live music, tea service, and games are offered here at different times of the day.